-Note: Need to earn a "C" or better in courses required for the major prior to program admission (ENG 120 College Research Writing and MAT 111 College Algebra).
-Need to earn a "BC" or better in DTS courses after program admission.
+Note: Need to earn a "C" or better in courses required for the major (ENG 120 College Research Writing and MAT 111 Algebra II).
+Need to earn a "BC" or better in DTS courses.
 Students must pass an exam in medical terminology and provide proof of moderate computer skills OR take additional coursework in these areas.